xh3b4sd/clustr-node/README.md

 ### groups

-Worker can be in every possible group you can imagine.
+Workers can be in every possible group you can imagine.
 There is just one special group.
 The `master` group.
 Also there may should be only one worker in the `master` group.